zigbee-alliance/distributed-compliance-ledger/docs/transactions/pki.md

 - Parameters:
   - cert: `string` - The NOC Root Certificate (RCAC), encoded in X.509v3 PEM format.
 Can be a PEM string or a file path.
   - schemaVersion: `optional(uint16)` - Certificate's schema version to support backward/forward compatability.
 Should be equal to 0 (default 0)
+  - isVidVerificationSigner: `optional(bool)` - when `true`, the certificate is validated and stored as a self-issued Vendor ID Verification Signer Certificate (VVSC).
+Defaults to `false`, which selects the RCAC profile.
 - In State:
   - `pki/AllCertificates/value/<Subject>/<SubjectKeyID>`
   - `pki/AllCertificatesBySubject/value/<Subject>`